The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 In most of their range, barn owls are relatively common and not regarded as globally endangered.
 The barn owl is the second most largely distributed if viewed as a single global species and broader than the relatively cosmopolitan osprey.

-Besides, the barn owl is possibly the most numerous of all raptorial birds, with an IUCN estimate of up to almost 10 million individuals for all barn owls.
+Besides, the barn owl is possibly the most numerous raptorial bird, with an IUCN estimate of up to almost 10 million individuals for all barn owls.

-Throughout the Americas, the American barn owl species may comprise nearly 2 million alone.
+The American barn owl species in the Americas may comprise nearly 2 million alone.
 However, in the mid-20th century, there was a significant decrease due to organochlorine poisoning (e.g., DDT)